 However, if we can be honest with ourselves and venture deep inside our conscious thoughts, we all know the answer to our problems without external solutions.

-Many people use advice as a sense of insurance to abscond themselves of responsibility.
+Many people use advice as a sense of insurance to abscond from responsibility.

 "It wasn't my fault.
 They suggested it" is a common phrase for blame brokers who take out insurance policies on their decisions.

-If you detect this behavioural personality, beware of becoming the advisee’s blame insurance or scapegoat.
+If you detect this behavioral personality, beware of becoming the advisee’s blame insurance or scapegoat.

 It becomes easy in hindsight to blame the advisor, for failed advice, when the reality of the situation is that you made a choice.

 The blame game is difficult to avoid and is a slippery slope once you start sliding.